jlmelville/rnndescent/cran-comments.md

 This is due to the majority of the package being written in C++ and is not affected by this patch release.

+There is an "M1mac" problem flagged as part of "Additional Issues".
+This release is intended to fix this.

 ## Downstream dependencies

-I checked 1 reverse dependency from CRAN, comparing R CMD check results across CRAN and dev versions of this package.
+I checked 3 reverse dependencies from CRAN, comparing R CMD check results across CRAN and dev versions of this package.

  * I saw 0 new problems